opencitations/heritrace/user_testing/packages/enduser/README.md

 ## Quick Start

+**IMPORTANT**: Do not modify any files in this package.
+The system is pre-configured and ready to use.
+Only use the provided scripts to start, stop, and export data.

 1. Run `start.sh` (Linux/Mac) or `start.bat` (Windows).
 This will download the necessary Docker images and start the application.
 2. Wait for the script to confirm that the services are ready.
 This may take a minute or two on the first run.
 3. Open your browser at http://localhost:5000.
 4. Follow the testing protocol instructions below.
 5. After completing your testing, you can export the database data using `export-data.sh` (Linux/Mac) or `export-data.bat` (Windows).
 This will create a file named `export.zip` in the current directory.
 6. When finished, run `stop.sh` or `stop.bat` to shut down all services.

+**Available Actions**:
+- `start.sh` / `start.bat` - Start the testing environment
+- `stop.sh` / `stop.bat` - Stop the testing environment
+- `export-data.sh` / `export-data.bat` - Export your testing data

+Do not modify `docker-compose.yml` or any other configuration files.

 ---